Business Account Frequently Asked Questions

 3. A notification is sent to any other Administrator’s on your account to inform them of the change.

-Fire Financial Services Limited (fire-EU) is regulated by the Central Bank of Ireland, Reference No: C58301.
+Fire Financial Services Limited (Fire-EU) is regulated by the Central Bank of Ireland, Reference No: C58301.
+Registered address: Dogpatch Labs, The CHQ Building, Custom House Quay, Dublin 1, D01 Y6H7, Ireland.
 Incorporated in Dublin, Ireland, Registration No: 464819.

-Fire Financial Services Limited (fire-UK) is authorised as an Electronic Money Institution by the Financial Conduct Authority, Reference No: 900983.
-Incorporated in England & Wales, Registration No: 11549793.
+Fire Financial Services Limited (Fire-UK) is authorised as an Electronic Money Institution by the Financial Conduct Authority, Reference No: 900983.
+Registered Address: The Rise, 41 Luke Street, London, United Kingdom, EC2A 4DP.
+Incorporated in England and Wales, Registration No: 11549793.